Conditional dominance in games with unawareness

-We focus on dynamic games with unawareness (Heifetz, Meier, and Schipper, 2013) because, as already mentioned, the challenge under unawareness is the endogenous change of players' awareness throughout the play.
-This elevates the time structure of the strategic interaction embodied by the generalized extensive form.
-It makes an equivalence between rationalizability notions and iterated dominance notions more surprising as the latter are typically applied to the associated normal form while the former apply to the extensive form.
+We study the equivalence between strong rationalizability and iterated conditional dominance in dynamic games with unawareness (Heifetz, Meier, and Schipper, 2013).
+Such an equivalence would be surprising in dynamic games with unawareness because the endogenous change in players' awareness during the game elevates the time structure of the strategic interaction.
+Iterated conditional dominance is applied to the associated normal form.
 Arguably, the normal form ``folds'' the time structure.
 Nevertheless, Kohlberg and Mertens (1986) argued that for standard games without unawareness, the normal form contains all strategically relevant information.
-Could a similar claim be made for strategic situations in which the very perceptions of the situation by players change endogenously in ways that ex ante are not even anticipated by all players?
-To answer such a question in the context of extensive-form rationalizability notions, we first need to define the appropriate notion of normal form associated with dynamic games with unawareness.
-For standard dynamic games without unawareness, the associated normal form features strategies of the players as primitives.
-A strategy assigns an action to each information set of the player.
+Could a similar claim be made for strategic situations with unawareness in which players' perceptions of the situation change endogenously in ways that ex ante are not even anticipated by all players?
+To answer this question in the context of rationalizability notions for games in extensive form with unawareness, we first need to define the appropriate normal form associated with dynamic games with unawareness.
+For standard dynamic games without unawareness, the associated normal form features strategies of players as primitives.
+A player's strategy assigns an action to each of her information sets.
 Dynamic games with unawareness consist of a forest of partially ordered trees, each representing a partial view of the objectively feasible sequences of moves.
 A player's information set at a node of a tree may consist of nodes of a ``less expressive'' tree.
-A player may not be aware of all strategies ex ante and may discover further actions during the course of play.
-Yet, for any tree, there is a well-defined set of partial strategies, namely objects that assign actions to all information sets of the player in the tree and any less expressive tree.
+Ex ante, a player may not be aware of all strategies and may discover further actions during the course of the play.
+Yet, for any tree, there is a well-defined set of partial strategies, namely assignments of actions to information sets of the player in the tree and in any less expressive trees.
 The associated generalized normal form consists now of a partially ordered set of normal forms, indexed by trees, taking the sets of \emph{partial} strategies as primitives.